 Grace Lee was involved in the Johnson-Forrest Tendency, a radical Trotskyist splinter group that also included C.L.R.
 James.
 As they became increasingly unorthodox in their beliefs and actions, the Boggs’ split from traditional left political parties and began developing their own autonomous analysis.
 They were (and are) very influential in both the Black liberation movement and the labor movement in Detroit.
-Grace Lee once headed up the Detroit Summer project, and is currently still a mentor to many of the youth involved.
-At 94, she is still a writer and activist, and is currently working on a new book.
+Grace Lee once headed up the Detroit Summer project, and was a mentor to many of the youth involved until her death in 2015.

 Printed at the worker-owned Stumptown Printers, Portland, OR.